Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Introduction

 However, in many cases, the ItR has to be considered as a stochastic function, instead of a deterministic one.
-These situations may originate from (a) an intrinsically stochastic dynamical system, e.g. stochastic differential equations modeling a physical diffusion process or stock prices \citep{holden1996stochastic}; the stochastic model of climate variability including the non-average `weather' component as random forcing terms \citep{hasselmann1976stochastic}, and (b) some uncertain variables that are not easily incorporated in the input parameter space.
-Under such situations, the probability distribution of the response is critically influenced by the uncertainty in the ItR (in addition to the uncertainty of input parameters).
-Moreover, the uncertainty of the ItR (in particular the variance of response) is often inhomogeneous for different input parameters.
-For example, the uncertainty of power production of wind turbine is different among various wind speed inputs \citep{rogers2020probabilistic}; the uncertain ItR of ship motion resulted from uncertain initial conditions is sensitive to the wave group parameters as the input.
-A sequential BED method, which considers the heteroscedastic uncertainty in ItR and its effect on extreme-event probability is not yet available.
+These situations may originate from (a) an intrinsically stochastic dynamical system, e.g. stochastic differential equations modeling a physical diffusion process or stock prices \citep{holden1996stochastic}; the stochastic model of climate variability including the non-average `weather' component as random forcing terms \citep{hasselmann1976stochastic}, and (b) some uncertain variables that are not easily incorporated in a low-dimensional input parameter space, in particular when dimension reduction technique is applied to a high-dimensional input space resulting in uncertainties in the reduced dimensions \citep{tsilifis2021bayesian}.
+Under such situations, the probability distribution of the response is critically influenced by the randomness in the ItR (in addition to the probability distribution of input parameters).
+If the randomness of the ItR is uniform for all input parameters, previous techniques \citep{echard2011ak, bichon2008efficient, hu2016global,wang2016gaussian, mohamad2018sequential,blanchard2020output} for deterministic ItR can be extended to handle the situation (by incorporating the uniform randomness in the Gaussian process regression).
+However, more often, the uncertainty of the ItR is inhomogeneous for different input parameters, e.g., the uncertainty of power production of wind turbine is different among various wind speed inputs \citep{rogers2020probabilistic}.
+This results in a heteroscedastic ItR with the variance of response not representable as a constant.
+To our knowledge, currently there is no sequential BED method designed to consider heteroscedastic uncertainty in ItR, and its effect on extreme-event probability.